datacarpentry/image-processing/_episodes/04-drawing.md

 >
 > ![96-well plate](../data/wellplate-01.jpg)
 >
-> Suppose that we are interested in the colors of the solutions in each of the wells.
+> Suppose that we are interested in the colours of the solutions in each of the wells.
-> We *do not* care about the color of the rest of the image,
+> We *do not* care about the colour of the rest of the image,
 > i.e., the plastic that makes up the well plate itself.
 >
 > Your task is to write some code that will produce a mask that will